create3000/x_ite/docs/_posts/what's-new.md

 ## X_ITE v11.6 Series

-*Leipzig, 12th April 2025:* This new series 11.6 comes with Animated PNG support for MovieTexture node.
+*Leipzig, 12th July 2025:* This new series 11.6 comes with Animated PNG support for MovieTexture node.
 The MoveTexture node has been able to handle Animated GIFs for quite a while, and can now also handle Animated PNGs.

 For a first impression of how the whole thing looks now, here are two example files to test: